rfrelat/Multivariate2D3D/ZMT_Practical.md

 ![](figures/unnamed-chunk-18-1.png)<!-- -->

-There are different linkage criterions (criterion used to group, or split, two objects).
-The most common ones are: *Single* (minimum distance between elements of each cluster ), *Complete* (maximum distance between elements of each cluster), *Average* (mean distance between elements of each cluster, also called UPGMA) and *Ward* (decrease in variance for the cluster being merged). *Ward* linkage is known to be more suitable for spherical data, and in most of the case, gives the best results.
-I invite you to try other linkage criterions by changing the parameter `method = ` in the function `hclust`.
+There are different linkage criteria (criterion used to group two objects).
+The most common ones are: *Single* (minimum distance between elements of each cluster), *Complete* (maximum distance between elements of each cluster), *Average* (mean distance between elements of each cluster, also called UPGMA) and *Ward* (decrease in variance for the cluster being merged). *Ward* linkage (Ward, 1963) is known to be more suitable for spherical data, and in most of the case, gives the best results.
+I invite you to try other linkage criteria by changing the parameter `method = ` in the function `hclust`.
 Do you find the same clusters?

-In the above graph, the question is where to put a horizontal line on the dendogram to create the clusters.
-The number of clusters should not be too sensitive of the height of the bar.
+In the graph above, the question is where to put a horizontal line on the dendogram to create the clusters.
+The number of clusters should not be too sensitive of the height of the line.
 In our case, 5 clusters seem appropriate.
 We can now visualize how the hierarchical clustering grouped the species in 5 clusters on the two first PC.

 ```r